FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/17-Zenodo Publishing/17-Zenodo Publishing.md

     ![Releases Section on the Repository's Homepage](./attachments/08-releases.png)

-2. Click on the green `Create a new release` button.
+2. Click on the `Create a new release` button.
 3. Click on the `Choose a tag` dropdown.
 Enter the desired version number (e.g., 1.0.0).
 Make sure to use three numbers, as per the [Semantic Versioning specification](https://semver.org/).
 The first number (also known as major version number) should be incremented in case of major changes or a complete rewrite of the material.
 The second number (also known as the minor version number) should be incremented when smaller changes are made, such as extending existing learning units with additional content, or adding a new learning unit.
 The third and last number (also known as the patch version number) should be incremented when the changes do not directly impact the learning content itself and are constrained to technical changes such as fixing typos, adding references, or improving formatting.
 4. Click on the `Create new tag: 1.0.0 on publish` option.